techcompliant/TC-Specs/KaiComm-HIC.md

    - Bit 5-13 Reserved always set to 0
    - Bit 14 - Receive interrupts: enabled (1), disabled (0)
    - Bit 15 - Transmit complete interrupts: enabled (1), disabled (0)
+   Sets Register B to the current active port
+   Sets Register C to lowest port which has data available (or 0xFFFF if no data is available)
  - **0x0001**: Configure port:
    Register B selects data size, 16 bit (0) or 32 bit (1), other bits are ignored.
  - **0x0002**: Receive data: